stellar/js-soroban-client/docs/reference/examples.md

 (async function main() {
   // Transactions require a valid sequence number that is specific to this account.
-  // We can fetch the current sequence number for the source account from Horizon. const account = await server.loadAccount(sourcePublicKey);
+  // We can fetch the current sequence number for the source account from Horizon. const account = await server.getAccount(sourcePublicKey);

   // Right now, this is just the default fee for this example. const fee = 100;

   const contract = new SorobanClient.Contract(contractId);

-  const transaction = new SorobanClient.TransactionBuilder(account, {
+  let transaction = new SorobanClient.TransactionBuilder(account, {
       fee,
       // Uncomment the following line to build transactions for the live network.
 Be
       // sure to also change the soroban-rpc hostname.